OpenModelica/OpenModelica/README-BUILD-RELEASE-NSIS.txt

     - install python 2.7.3 and put it in your path
     - make -f Makefile.omdev.mingw install-python OR Ctrl+B and type: install-python

     - build OMClients i.e OMEdit, OMShell, OMNotebook, OMPlot, OMOptim, OMVisualize using Qt SDK.
-Follow the README.txt of each OMClient.
-Use the makefiles (recommended).
+    - make -f Makefile.omdev.mingw qtclients OR Ctrl+B and type: clean-qtclients qtclients
+    - You must download and install QtSDK 4.8.0.
+Add Qt in your PATH.

     - add any new dll needed by clients into $OMDev\tools\OMTools\dll
     - if a new language file is added to OMEdit then add the corresponding qt language file into $OMDev\tools\OMTools\nls